6 Balancing Justice and Economics

 low wage countries depresses wages at the lower end of the scale while at the same time

-higher paying jobs in manufacturing and technology are being out-sourced.
+higher paying jobs in manufacturing and technology are out-sourced.

 Huge accumulations of wealth almost inevitably lead to lavish displays of excessive